Current Events in Nature

 2. Flora and Fauna News, Sonoran Desert Edition -- This page is designed to give a newspaper-like account of natural events that take place in the desert as well as in the Phoenix and Tucson urban habitats.
 By browsing through past issues the seasonal progression can be experienced.

-4. Field Guide -- This page has links to all the flora and fauna pictures as well as many, many species descriptions.
+4. Field Guide -- This page has links to all the flora and fauna pictures as well as many, many species descriptions including Butterflies, Spiders, Beetles, Bugs and Grasshoppers.

-The Sonoran Desert Naturalist is a personal effort authored and converted to html by myself, Mike Plagens.
-The parent page, www.arizonensis.org, is open to naturalists who wish to share what they've learned about any natural subject pertaining to Arizona.
-Currently there is no funding; all the research and writing is done in my spare time and the web hosting is paid from my private resources.
+The Sonoran Desert Naturalist is a resource for sharing and learning about the Sonoran Desert.
+If you have photgraphs or information that you would like to contribute, please send them along by e-mail.
+Full credit will be given for all material used.
+Currently there is no funding; all the research and writing is done in our spare time and the web hosting is paid from private resources.
 If you have ideas, suggestions, comments or even donations please send an email (mjplagens@arizonensis.org).
 If you enjoy the watercolor paintings and photographs you should know that I thank my mother, Frances Plagens for inspiration.
-You can view a couple of her paintings and her new illustrated children's book: Click Here.

-If you are intested in joining or organizing field trips to experience the Sonoran Desert then consider joining: : Arizona Natural History Field Trips.
+If you are intested in joining or organizing field trips to experience the Sonoran Desert then consider joining our Facebook Group: Central Arizona Natural History Clubs.

 Metric to English Measurement Conversions: